broxus/locklift/docs/src/pages/guides/debug-test-contracts.md

 After you've written and compiled your smart contracts, the next crucial step is to test them to ensure they behave as intended.
 This process involves creating test cases that cover different scenarios and edge cases that your contract might encounter.
 This guide will introduce you to the recommended approach for testing contracts using Locklift.

-Locklift is a Node.js-based framework for developing, testing, deploying, and maintaining smart contracts on TVM-compatible blockchains.
-It provides a set of tools and utilities that simplify the process of interacting with the blockchain, managing keys, deploying contracts, and testing them.

 ## Inital Setup

 Before you can write and run tests, you need to set up your testing environment.
 This guide assumes you've already set up a Locklift project.
 If you haven't done so, please refer to the [Setting Up A Project](./setting-up-a-project.md) section in the documentation.